The fourth GLOGtober theme: swirling rainbow vortices. An interdimensional portal looks like one of those (I think).

 For every template you have in this class, you gain +1 sneak.
 If you have at least one template in this class you never fumble while using staves, knives, bows, or one-handed blades.
 You can wear both light and medium armor, and may use shields.

 Skills: 1.
 Endurance Running 2.
 Planar Mechanics 3.
 Counterintelligence

-Starting Equipment: sturdy clothing (as leather), champagne saber (light), horn bow, another piece of planar gear (see list below)
+Starting Equipment: sturdy clothing (as leather), champagne saber (light), horn bow (see list below), another piece of planar gear of your choice.

 - A Wide Ranging, Portal Hunter, +1 HP

 - D Ethereal Defense, Ethereal Prosecution, +1 AC

 Choose two of the following adjectives: barren, populated, abandoned, forested, frigid, windswept, arid, damp, craggy, dark, coastal, spooky.
 While in an area described by that adjective, you can light a fire (given tools, fuel, 60 local minutes and cooperative weather), find enough food for one person, follow tracks a local day old, and may protect one person from poor conditions.

 Every time you level up, select another adjective.
 Effects stack.
 Adjectives may be selected multiple times.

 Training has given you a special sense for holes in reality.
 You immediately know if a new planar portal is opened within one mile.
 With an hour of meditation, you can sense the exact position of the nearest portal within one mile per level.